 Epidemiologist Job Description Template

-We are looking for a dedicated, knowledgeable Epidemiologist to be responsible for studying outbreaks of infectious diseases.
-The Epidemiologist will study the cause and spread of the outbreak, collect data, and use the findings to better understand the transmission of infectious diseases.
+We are looking for a dedicated, knowledgeable epidemiologist to be responsible for studying the outbreaks of infectious diseases.
+The epidemiologist will study the cause and spread of the outbreak, collect data and use the findings to better understand the transmission of infectious diseases.
 Ultimately, the Epidemiologist attempts to contain current outbreaks and minimize or prevent future outbreaks.

 - Traveling to sites to research, observe, and study the outbreak and spread of infectious diseases.

 - Interacting with people to collect disease-related data through field research, observation, questionnaires, and studies.

 - Using computer programs to compile, calculate, and analyze the data.

 - Maintaining awareness of current trends, new discoveries, and advancements in technology.

 - Monitoring outbreaks and assisting in emergency situations.